adeposting/notes/_pages/2025/07/05/vibe-coding-using-cursor-like-its-kiro.md

 That's cool, but here's what I do to make it better:

-- **Reports**: After each task is complete, the agent generates a report for the task in `.agent/{project_name}/reports/{task_id}.md`.
+- **Reports**: After each task is complete, the agent generates a report for the task in `.kiro/{project_name}/reports/{task_id}.md`.
-- **Audits**: After each report is complete, the agent generates an audit for the task based on the report verified against the state of the codebase at `.agent/{project_name}/audits/{task_id}.md`.
+- **Audits**: After each report is complete, the agent generates an audit for the task based on the report verified against the state of the codebase at `.kiro/{project_name}/audits/{task_id}.md`.

-The structure of the `.agent` directory looks like this:
+The structure of the `.kiro` directory now looks like this:

 ```
-.agent/
+.kiro/
-└── {project_name}/
+├── {project_name}/
-    ├── reports/
+│   ├── reports/
-    │   ├── task-1.md
+│   │   ├── task-1.md
-    │   ├── task-2.md
+│   │   ├── task-2.md
-    │   └── ...
+│   │   └── ...
-    └── audits/
+│   └── audits/
-        ├── task-1.md
+│   │   ├── task-1.md
-        ├── task-2.md
+│   │   ├── task-2.md
+│   │   └── ...
+│   └── specs/
+│       ├── requirements.md
+│       ├── design.md
+│       └── tasks.md
+└── steering/
     └── ...
 ```

 To make Cursor work the same, in terms of using specs (with `requirements.md`, `design.md`, and `tasks.md`), generating reports, and verifying with audits, I use: